fernandoandreotti/cinc-challenge2017/README.md

 | ~ | noise segment |

-Two methodologies are available:
+Two methodologies are proposed and are available on distict forlder in this repo:

-* Feature-based MATLAB approach
+* Classic feature-based MATLAB approach (`featurebased-approach` folder)
-* Deep Convolutional Network Approach in Python
+* Deep Convolutional Network Approach in Python (`deeplearn-approach` folder)

+Here is a quick information about each approach.
+---
 ### Feature-based Approach (MATLAB)

 #### Dependencies

+---
 ### Deep Convolutional Neural Network (CNN) Approach (Python)

 #### Dependencies

+Random text

 **Docker**

+Random text

+# Acknowledgment
+All authors are affilated at the Institute of Biomedical Engineering, Department of Engineering Science, University of Oxford.

 # References